MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/reevaluate-actual-budget-association.md

 Project cost actuals, which are created against the project, go through the approval process and are available under **Actuals** tab.
 The **Actuals** tab can be added to the project page using **Related** entities.

 Actuals are also available under **Sales** in the left navigation.
 Change the area to **Sales** and select **Transactions** in the left navigation, and then select **Actuals** to see the **Active Actuals** view.
-Filter by the **ProjectID**, and add the project name you are interested in to see all actuals for the project.
+Filter by the **ProjectID**, and add the project name you're interested in to see all actuals for the project.

 Once a project budget is created and approved using either, [budget creation](create-delete-project-budget.md) and [budget approval](project-budget-status-mgmt.md), project cost actuals are matched against the approved budget lines.
-Matching actuals to a budget lines follows the [budget line match priority](budget-line-match-priority.md).
+Matching actuals to a budget line follows the [budget line match priority](budget-line-match-priority.md).

 The budget line to which the project cost actual is matched is available in the **Actuals** page on the **Budget Associations** tab.